Quantum Geometry and the Hidden Scales in Materials: Outlook

-The importance of quantum interference and orbital mixing across distinct lattice sites cannot be overstated.
-These quantum effects introduce electron dynamics at scales comparable to (and sometimes larger than) the lattice constant, fundamentally modifying the physical properties and phases of quantum materials.

-\emph{Quantum geometry} provides the mathematical framework to systematically account for these position fluctuation effects, both through matrix elements in correlation functions and through form factors in projected electron-electron interactions.
-As we emphasize in this overview, these effects can be understood by the length and time scales which are imposed not by the band dispersion, but by the momentum dependence of the electron wavefunctions.
-Therefore, we advocate to revisit minimal models of quantum materials from this fresh perspective.
+Quantum interference and orbital mixing across distinct lattice sites introduce electron dynamics at scales comparable to (and sometimes larger than) the lattice constant, fundamentally modifying the physical properties and phases of quantum materials.
+Quantum geometry provides a systematic framework for capturing the phenomenology arising from dipole fluctuations.
+As we discussed above, these effects can be understood by the length and time scales which are imposed not by the band dispersion, but by the momentum dependence of the electron wavefunctions.
+Therefore, we advocate revisiting minimal models of quantum materials from this fresh perspective.
 We should start by estimating the magnitude of geometric effects in materials with exotic physical properties.
-As described here, these scales can be quickly estimated using the optical conductivity (see Fig.\ref{fig:separation-scales}) both in \emph{ab-initio} computations and direct measurement, and complemented by various other observables organized in Table~\ref{tbl:responses}.
+As described here, these scales can be quickly estimated using the optical conductivity (Fig.\ref{fig:separation-scales}) both in \emph{ab-initio} computations and direct measurement, and complemented by various other observables organized in Table~\ref{tab:tab3}.

 That said, many fundamental questions remain open, and the full implications of quantum geometry in solid state physics are in its infancy.
-Much of the focus on quantum geometric effects have been given to \emph{insulators} and flat bands \cite{torma2022}, when in fact these are universal effects that dictate the impact of having multiple orbitals.
-Metals may be the most natural setting where quantum geometric effects can manifest, reformulating the conventional expectations of the response and correlated instabilities of various materials.
-Let us here list several key questions and directions we hope to see developments in the future:
+Much of the focus on quantum geometric effects have been given to insulators and flat bands \cite{torma2022}, when in fact these are universal effects that dictate the impact of having multiple orbitals.
+Metals may offer the next natural setting to explore quantum geometric effects, where they could play a role in driving instabilities toward a particular correlated phase.
+While the ground-state metric diverges in a metal, recent works particularly in kagome metals \cite{DiSante2025KagomeMetals}, suggests that nontrivial wavefunction geometry along the Fermi surface can strongly influence susceptibilities to ordered phases.
+This motivates a re-examination of how quantum geometry might renormalize electron dynamics at the Fermi surface, although its precise connection to traditional frameworks like Landau's Fermi liquid theory remains an open question.

+Here we list several key questions and directions we hope to see developments in the future: